LieberInstitute/spatialDLPFC/code/deploy_app_k09/www/documentation_sce_layer.md

 ## Raw summary

-Before the documentation, this tab displays the [SingleCellExperiment](https://bioconductor.org/packages/SingleCellExperiment) object that contains the spatial domain level data (layer-level in other `spatialLIBD` apps).
+Before the documentation, this tab displays the [SingleCellExperiment](https://bioconductor.org/packages/SingleCellExperiment) object that contains the spatial domain-level data (layer-level in other `spatialLIBD` apps).
 It's basically useful to know that the data has been loaded and that you can start navigating the app.
 If you wish to download this data, use the following command.

 ```{r}
 ## Download sce data